Wichita doesn’t really do “just one kind” of outdoors.

 Outdoor Attractions

-Wichita is home to many outdoor attractions, from outdoor family fun venues to sports and recreation and parks and wildlife experiences!
+Wichita is home to many outdoor attractions, from outdoor family fun venues to sports and recreation and parks and wildlife experiences.
 Visitor favorites include:

 The Keeper of the Plains

-The Keeper of the Plains is a must-see in Wichita.
+The Keeper of the Plains is must-see in Wichita.
 One of the most iconic landmarks in the state, the Keeper of the Plains stands at the confluence of the Big and Little Arkansas rivers.
 This 44-foot, 5-ton weathered steel sculpture sits atop a 30-foot pedestal overlooking the city.
 Don't miss the nightly Ring of Fire when the firepots surrounding the Keeper are lit for 15 minutes (starting at 9 p.m. during spring and summer months, weather permitting).
 The entire area is wheelchair accessible.

 Walk and Ride

-Wichita offers a variety of ways to enjoy the outdoors, including trails, campsites and 140-plus parks and greenways covering more than 5,000 acres.
+Wichita offers a variety of ways to enjoy the outdoors, including trails, campsites and 120-plus parks and greenways covering more than 5,000 acres.
 Bike Walk Wichita has many resources for walking and biking the city.
 You can download the free Bike Walk Wichita app to access its collection of self-guided walks and rides, complete with points of interest and historical information to enjoy as you explore.
 The Wichita Public Library also offers the PocketSights app, which allows users to explore Wichita's history with the Wichita History Walk.

-If you don’t have your own wheels, try Wichita’s bike-sharing program, Bike Share ICT, which offers more than 200 bicycles at dozens stations across the city, or a rental from Boats & Bikes.
+If you don’t have your own wheels, try Wichita’s bike-sharing program, Bike Share ICT, which offers more than 200 bicycles at dozens of stations across the city, or a rental from Boats & Bikes.
 Wichita also has electric scooter rentals through VeoRide.

 Kayaking and SUP